SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Deprecated web services have been dropped**
 Web services that were deprecated in 6.x versions have been dropped. ([SONAR-13848](https://jira.sonarsource.com/browse/SONAR-13848)).

+**JavaScript security analysis can take longer**
+The JavaScript security analysis in commercial editions has been overhauled for far better accuracy.
+This overhaul results in an expected increase in memory requirement for analysis.
+Additionally, there is an impact on the duration of JavaScript taint analysis which can be significant for some projects.

 [Full release notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=16674)

 ## Release 8.7 Upgrade Notes